davidmalcolm/gcc-python-plugin/docs/tree.rst

 .. py:class:: ArrayRef

-   A subclass of `gcc.Reference` for expressions involving an array reference:
+   A subclass of :py:class:`gcc.Reference` for expressions involving an array
+   reference:

    .. code-block:: c